vriveraq/academy-capstone/README.md

 You can access this environment by clicking the button below:

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/datamindedbe/academy-capstone)
+NOTE: When you push to your own remote make sure to change the Gitpod URL to reflect your account in this README!

 This is an ubuntu-based environment pre-installed with:
 - VSCode